Dihl and Guérhard porcelain

-Dihl and Guérhard porcelain (various variant names) was made by the Duc d'Angoulême's porcelain factory, a hard-paste porcelain factory in Paris, active from February 25, 1781 until 1828.
+Dihl and Guérhard porcelain (various variant names) was made by the Duc d'Angoulême's porcelain factory, a hard-paste porcelain factory in Paris, active from February 25, 1781, until 1828.
 It was founded by Christophe Dihl (1752-1830) and Antoine Guérhard (d.1793), together with Louise-Françoise-Madeleine Croizé (1751-1831), then married to Guérhard, but married to Dihl from 1797.
 Dihl was a chemist, and the factory experimented with new colours and finishes.

+Patronage

-From an early stage, it operated under the protection, though not the ownership, of the child Louis Antoine, Duke of Angoulême, (1775-1844), a nephew of the reigning Louis XVI of France.
-This permitted it to operate despite the monopoly on coloured and gilded porcelain the king had given his own Sèvres porcelain.
+From an early stage, it operated under the protection, though not the ownership, of the child Louis Antoine, Duke of Angoulême, (1775-1844), a nephew of the reigning King Louis XVI.
+This permitted it to operate despite the monopoly on coloured and gilded porcelain the King had given his own Sèvres porcelain.
 The Duke's name was dropped during the French Revolution.

+Styles

 The wares were of very high quality, in styles similar to Sèvres, following the movement of fashion from Neoclassicism to the Empire style.
-The Empress Joséphine commissioned a service in 1811, with Dutch Golden Age paintings of genre subjects, in gilded Neoclassical settings, a somewhat surprising combination already used by Sèvres before the Revolution.
-A particular speciality was vases which imitated polished stone or tortoiseshell in porcelain, some in the slim fuseau shape and mounted with ormolu.
+Empress Joséphine commissioned a service in 1811, with Dutch Golden Age paintings of genre subjects, in gilded Neoclassical settings, a somewhat surprising combination already used by Sèvres before the Revolution.
+A particular specialty was vases which imitated polished stone or tortoiseshell in porcelain, some in the slim fuseau shape and mounted with ormolu.

+Abbreviation

 An abbreviated version of the formal name "Manufacture de Monsieur Le Duc d’Angoulême" was sometimes stamped underneath pieces, and a mark of G and A intertwined was used.
 The factory's original location was rue de Bondy, Paris, but it moved to rue du Temple in 1789.